 Jordan continues to have one of the highest shares of refugees per capita in the world.
 The majority of the refugees are from Syria and almost half of them are children.
 While Jordan has generously welcomed refugees in recent years, the stress placed on their economy and infrastructure leaves little opportunity for many who live there.
 Global Partners has the opportunity to impact hundreds of refugees in Jordan by showing and sharing real love.
 We strive to bring hope to this chapter of their stories before they are accepted by a new country or return to their homeland.

 Due to the vast array of needs in the refugee communities in Jordan, we have many opportunities to share God's love in tangible ways.
+Read about each of the options or click the buttons below to visit the giving pages.
 We invite you to pray and partner with us in bringing hope to refugees living a life in-between.

 Warmth for Winter